IU-Webprogrammierung/webprogrammierung-AlinaMwald/README.md

 ### CV Section
 - The original design was simplified for better readability and structure
 - Implemented as a structured timeline using text and `hr` separators

+### Accidentally used wrong branch for image optimizations
+- The intention was to build the about page
+- Instead I first optimized my images performance by changing them from png to webp